Aerial skiing: Overview

 Skiers begin at the top of a large hill and ski down a slope (known as an inrun) to launch themselves off one of two or three vertically inclined kickers.
 They may select which kicker to use for their specific jump as kickers vary in inclination and height.
 After launching themselves off the kicker, skiers then complete several twists and flips before attempting to land upwards on a declining hill of prepared snow.
 Jumps are scored by a panel of judges.

 Aerial skiing competitions takes place at an aerials site which must follow standards set by the International Ski Federation (FIS).
 These include the inrun being at an angle of 25° and 70 m long, and the landing hill being at an angle of 38° and 25 to 30 m long.
 Kickers range from 8 to 20 ft tall, with the tallest kickers launching skiers 45 to 50 ft above the landing hill.

 The skis used in aerials are generally lighter and shorter than other skis which makes them easier to control during the jumps; the tails and tips are also more flexible than regular skis.
 All competitors must wear a ski helmet while competing.

 History

-Freestyle skiing has origins in the 1930s with the development of "stunt skiing", while aerials as a discipline was popularized in the 1950s by Olympic gold medalist Stein Eriksen.
+Performing a somersault on skis has origins in 1906 with the development of "stunt skiing", while aerials as a discipline was popularized in the 1950s by Olympic gold medalist Stein Eriksen.

 Aerials events have featured since the first FIS Freestyle Ski World Cup in 1980 and FIS Freestyle World Ski Championships in 1986.

 Freestyle skiing was recognized as a sport by the International Ski Federation in 1979 and was initially added to the 1988 Winter Olympics as a demonstration event.
 After appearing as a demonstration event for the 1988 and 1992 Winter Olympics, aerials became a full medal event since the 1994 Winter Olympics.

 At the 2022 Winter Olympics, the mixed team aerials was added as a medal event.
 The event involves three skiers (with at least one of each gender) competing as a team, with their individual scores being added together to form a team score.